MoinTechFusion/PythonJourney-SMIT/Python Assignments/README.md

 ## Contents

-### Assignment 1: [Assignment_Name]
+### Assignment 1: Conditional Statements in Python
-- Brief description of the assignment.
+- Introduction to conditional statements (if, elif, else).
+- Practice exercises using conditional logic.
-- Instructions for running the code.
+- Instructions for running code implementing these statements.
-- Any additional notes or considerations.

-### Assignment 2: [Assignment_Name]
-- Description of the second assignment.
-- How to execute the code.
-- Any specific details or challenges faced.

 ### ...